mekkablue/Glyphs-Scripts/README.md

 ## Paths

+*I use Rotate Around Anchor for my asterisks.
+Important for outline checking: Find Near Vertical Misses and the Green Blue Manager (in combination with Realign BCPs).
+Rewire Fire has become important in OTVar production, because it helps reduce duplicate outline segments at shape edges, which may yield darker anti-aliasing.*

 * **Align Selected Nodes with Background:** Align selected nodes with the nearest background node unless it is already taken by a previously moved node.
 Like Cmd-Shift-A for aligning a single node with the background, but for multiple nodes.
 * **Copy Glyphs from Other Font into Backup Layers:** Creates backup layers for selected glyphs in target font, and fills them with the respective glyphs from source font.
 Useful if you want to add glyphs from one font as bracket layers in another. *Needs Vanilla.*
 * **Distribute Nodes:** Horizontally or vertically distributes nodes (depends on the width/height ratoi of the selection bounding box).